jcksnvllxr80/weather-station/README.md

 ## TODO

 - add ability to take asynchronous requests over network via API so that local nagios can query weather status
-- find and integrate a UV sensor to the weather station
+- get a UV sensor

 ## Weather Vane voltage values and direction table